 Restore as a managed VM: To restore virtual machines as managed virtual machines, select this check box.

 When you select this option, the restore operation creates virtual machine disks in the specified storage account, and then converts them to managed disks and attaches the disks to the restored virtual machine.

 To automatically start the virtual machine after the restore is complete, select Power ON Virtual Machine after Restore.

 The power state of the virtual machine does not affect subsequent backups.

 If the virtual machine is powered on during the backup operation, by default, the VM is powered on after the restore completes (unless you clear this check box).

 If you perform an out-of-place restore, by default, the VM is powered off after the restore completes (regardless of the value selected for this option).

-Unconditionally overwrite if it already exists: Delete an existing virtual machine and replace it with the restored VM.
+To delete an existing virtual machine and replace it with the restored VM, select Unconditionally overwrite if it already exists.